Sass up your appetizer game with this delish homemade low carb onion rings recipe. Low carb recipes can be lame but this one is far from it!

 - Heat 1" of oil on high in a heavy bottom pan (I use a skillet).
 I like to use a smaller pan for this so I don't need as much oil.
 Alternatively, you can use a deep fryer set to 365 F.

-- Separate onion slices into rings and set aside.
+- Separate large onion (1) slices into rings and set aside.

-- Add the soda water and whisked egg, and stir until well combined.
+- Add soda water (6 tablespoons) and whisked egg (1), and stir until well combined.
 The combo will be wet.

 - Once the oil is hot (about 375 F), use tongs to transfer the onion rings into the coating, then directly in the oil.